jackedison/Sudoku_Solver/README.md

 ### **TODO** Write up extra extension to this algorithm - assessing what each cell can and cant be in sets and exploring row and column combinations with that.
 As an advanced player would do.

 ### **TODO** any more advanced solving algos computers can do?
+### Consider same implementation of constraints for solving algo (i.e. add anti chess for improved solver)
+### Consider sets, what cells can be, cant be, and where it must be (to rule out row etc)

 ### Challenge: can I develop an ML/AI algorithm that can beat my efficient cell selection with dynamic programming solver implementation?